debugger22/myJava/README.md

 -----------
  * This class creates a bank account and provides methods like deposit, withdraw, getBalance and transfer
  * It automatically generates a sequential new account no for every object of the class starting from 180020131111
+ * This class also keeps record of the number of transactions